krzysztofdudek/ai-minion/tester.md

 5.1.
 Review the entire plan file again, focusing particularly on the approved action plan section.

 5.2.
-Take the first uncompleted technical task from the action plan.
+Take the first uncompleted technical task from the action plan (check `{plan_title}.tasks.md` for status).

 5.3.
-Verify its dependencies are satisfied by checking that all prerequisite tasks are marked as done.
+Verify its dependencies are satisfied by checking that all prerequisite tasks are marked as "DONE" in `{plan_title}.tasks.md`.

 5.4.
 Review the test files/artifacts to be modified/created for the current task.
 Open relevant existing production code, tests, design documents, and developer implementation plans in the IDE for context.

 5.5.
 Confirm your understanding of the verification needed based on the task description, justification, and associated requirements/design decisions/clarified questions.

 5.6.
 If task is about identifying / changing many test files/artifacts, identify those files/artifacts first and then add tasks for each one you identified.
-Mark identification task as done by adding "✅ DONE" at the end of the task line and return to step 5.2.
+Update the status of the identification task to "DONE" in the corresponding `{plan_title}.tasks.md` file and return to step 5.2.
 We want to handle each test file/artifact modification as separate task where feasible.
 Add those tasks in the current plan file.

 5.7.
 Perform the verification precisely as described in the task.
 This might involve creating new test code (e.g., unit tests, integration tests), modifying existing tests, setting up test data, or performing manual validation steps. **If reviewing AI-generated tests, meticulously review them for correctness, missed scenarios, logical flaws, and adherence to standards**.
 Adhere to project testing standards and conventions (e.g., AAA pattern, naming conventions).

 5.8.
+Upon successful completion and local verification of a task (as per its verification criteria in the action plan), update its status to "DONE" in the corresponding `{plan_title}.tasks.md` file.
+For tasks that are not yet completed or are blocked, ensure their status in `{plan_title}.tasks.md` is "TO DO".

+5.9.
 If the task involves modifying existing tests, ensure they still correctly verify the intended behavior.

-5.9.
+5.10.
 For the modified/created test files/artifacts, check for:
 a.
 Consistency with the existing test codebase style and project conventions.
 b.
 Proper mocking of dependencies where necessary.
 c.
 Clear Arrange, Act, Assert sections.